trickaugusto/nest-api/README.md

 I used mongodb database.
 So, if you want to test this project, you need to create a database in mongo.
 In src/database/environments you need to create an environments.ts based in environments.example.ts.

-Obs: To generate JWT_SECRET, you can use a site to generate, like this https://www.javainuse.com/jwtgenerator
+Obs: To generate JWT_SECRET, you can use a site to generate, like this https://www.javainuse.com/jwtgenerator.
+If you want, leave it the way it is.

 ## Running project
 Clone the project: